francisbarton/skittles/README.md

 Columns 2-7 of the `skittles` dataset are the original data from Possibly Wrong, with the column names converted to lower case.

-I added a "pack_id" key field as column 1, which is just the row number zero-padded to a 3-digit character.
+I added a `pack_id` key field as column 1, which is just the row number zero-padded to a 3-digit character.
  (This is to avoid it being mistaken for a numeric data field.)